patrik64/patrik64/README.md

 [How to build a Tauri PDF viewer with PSPDFKit](https://www.nutrient.io/blog/how-to-build-a-tauri-pdf-viewer-with-pspdfkit/)
 [How to Build a .NET MAUI PDF Viewer with the PSPDFKit SDK](https://www.nutrient.io/blog/how-to-build-a-dotnet-maui-pdf-viewer-with-pspdfkit/)

-Feel free to check out my other gihub account devoted to open source PDF libraries written in Rust:
+Feel free to check out my other gihub account dedicated to open source PDF libraries written in Rust:
 [github.com/apryse](https://github.com/apryse)
 <!--
 **patrik64/patrik64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.